 Computer Programming with Java I

 This course takes a project-based approach to provide a rigorous introduction to the fundamentals of computer programming using the Java computer programming language.
 Java is an object-oriented programming language and the basics of creating classes and objects in Java is provided.
 Students will be introduced to Java variables, and control structures like if/then statements and program loops.
 Data structures such as arrays will be introduced.
 Students will use their programming skills to tackle challenges like sorting numbers, computing solutions to mathematical puzzles and other projects.
 Animation basics such as frames, timers and threads will also be introduced.
 A game, such as Brickbreaker, Pente or other game of class choosing, with animated graphics will also be created which can be run on a web page.
+Java I is a beginning programming course, open to all, but please note Java I has a subject matter and workload that is somewhat more rigorous than the introductory work of Computer Science I. If you want to jump into coding with a text-based, professional coding language, or you have had some basic experience with languages like Python and you want to try Java, this course is for you.
 (No prior programming experience is expected; however, Departmental permission is required)

 Computer Programming with Java II